browserengineering/book/book/invalidation.md

 `BlockLayout` also reads from the `zoom` field inside the `input`, `image`, `iframe`, `word`, and `add_inline_child` methods, which are all part of computing the `children` field.
-We can use `read` to read the zoom value and also invalidate the `children` field if the zoom value ever changes:
+In those methods, we can use `read` to both get the zoom value and also invalidate the `children` field if the zoom value ever changes: